-The ski area at Fernie is spread over five Alpine bowls: Siberia, Timber, Currie, Lizard, and Cedar; on predominately forested mountainsides filled with lots of lovely glades.
-A recent upwards expansion to the summit of Polar Peak has also opened up some terrific super-steep lines off the uppermost ridges beyond Currie Bowl.
+The ski area at Fernie is spread over five Alpine bowls - Siberia, Timber, Currie, Lizard, and Cedar - on predominately forested mountainsides filled with lots of lovely glades.
+An upwards expansion to the summit of Polar Peak also opened up some terrific super-steep lines off the uppermost ridges beyond Currie Bowl.

 There are more than 140 named runs in the ski area, including many ungroomed chutes and gullies, although many are quite short in length and modest in vertical.
 Free familiarisation tours are hosted by the resort's Winter Sports School team, subject to reservation.

-Fernie provides plenty of terrain to keep most visitors of all ability levels entertained, but the most demanding enthusiasts are further catered for by the resort's lift-pass sharing agreement covering two other ski resorts in this province: Kimberley and Kicking Horse; there's also a cat-skiing operation nearby, with a pick-up point just 2km from Fernie.
+Fernie provides plenty of terrain to keep most visitors of all ability levels entertained, but the most demanding enthusiasts are further catered for by the resort's lift-pass sharing agreement covering two other ski resorts in this province: Kimberley and Kicking Horse.

-Romantic horse-drawn sleigh rides are a featured day and evening activity at Fernie Alpine Resort; dog-sled excursions, snowshoe treks, snowmobile tours, and ice-hole fishing trips are also available.
-Further activities and tourist attractions down at the town of Fernie include an aqua-leisure centre with a swimming pool, water slides, hot tub, and stream room; there's also a cinema; a fitness centre; a climbing wall facility; and an ice rink, which hosts regular top league ice-hockey matches (the Ghostriders are the local team).
+Horse-drawn sleigh rides are a featured day and evening activity at Fernie Alpine Resort.
+Dog-sled excursions, snowshoe treks, snowmobile tours, and ice-hole fishing trips are also available.
+Further activities and tourist attractions down at the town of Fernie include an aqua-leisure centre with a swimming pool, water slides, hot tub, and stream room.
+There's also a cinema, a fitness centre, a climbing wall, and an ice rink, which hosts regular top league ice-hockey matches (the Ghostriders are the local team).

-Apres ski up at the resort is fun and can get quite lively, depending on the sociableness of guests and visitors at the resort's hotel and condos, but there are only a couple of bars and restaurants that stay open later in the evenings; the Griz Bar is the key base-area hang-out when you've earned your beer.
+Après ski up at the resort is fun and can get quite lively, depending on the sociableness of guests and visitors at the resort's hotel and condos, but there are only a couple of bars and restaurants that stay open later in the evenings.
+The Griz Bar is the go-to base-area hang-out when you've earned your beer.